michaelh23/bms_processingclass/content/outline/index.md

 ### <a href="http://processingclass:8888/activities/#activity-5"><b>Complete Activity 5</b></a>

-## Create Creature/Character
+## Create Creature

 For this part, you are going to design/draw a creature of your own using the shapes you have learned so far.
-I want you to keep your design fairly simple since the point here is to learn how to turn your design into code you can run and see on the screen.
+I want you to keep your design simple since the point here is to learn how to turn your design into code you can run and see on the screen.

 ### <a href="http://processingclass:8888/activities/#activity-6"><b>Complete Activity 6</b></a>